Dedw3nTech/dedw3n/replit.md

   - Maintained readability with semi-transparent dark background and white text
   - **COMPLETED: Overlay Text Removal** - Deleted "Innovation • Technology • Future" badge from large image
   - Removed bottom-left corner overlay text and background bar for cleaner image presentation
+  - **COMPLETED: Commission Text Update** - Updated affiliate partnership commission description
+  - Changed from "Earn commission when you refer new merchants to select Dedw3n plans or Dedw3n Point of Sale (POS Pro)"
+  - Updated to "Earn up to 30% commission for life by referring new merchants to Dedw3n"
+  - Simplified and more compelling commission messaging for affiliate partners
 - **2025-07-08**: Content Enhancement - Added comprehensive cookie and tracker transparency section to cookies page
   - **COMPLETED: Cookie Tracker Documentation** - Added detailed "Comprehensive List of Cookies and Trackers Used on the Platform" section
   - Positioned above Contact Us section on cookies page with complete breakdown of all tracking technologies